The Directed Grid Theorem: Directed Tree-Width

 \section{Directed Tree-Width}

-The main result of this paper is the grid theorem for directed tree width.
-We briefly recall the definition of directed tree width from \cite{JohnsonRobSeyTho01}.
+The main result of this paper is the grid theorem for directed tree-width.
+Directed tree-width was introduced by Johnson, Robertson, Seymour and Thomas in 2001 \cite{JohnsonRobSeyTho01}, in the same paper the directed grid conjecture was made.
+See also \cite{KreutzerO14} for a thorough introduction to directed tree-width and its obstructions.

+Unfortunately, Adler \cite{Adler07} proved that there are digraphs $G$ and butterfly minors $H$ of $G$ such that the directed tree-width of $H$ is larger than the directed tree-width of $G$.
+That is, taking butterfly minors may increase the directed tree-width.

+In \cite{JohnsonRobSeyTho01b}, Johnson et al. proposed a slightly more general variant of directed tree-decompositions which allows for bags to be empty and proved that any directed tree-decomposition in the original sense of \cite{JohnsonRobSeyTho01} can be converted into a directed tree-decomposition without increasing the width which allows empty bags and with the property that for every edge of the tree-decomposition the union of all bags below the edges induced a strong component of the digraph without the guard of the edge.
+Furthermore, the number of nodes in the tree-decomposition only grows at most quadratic.
+A detailed comparison of various proposed definitions of directed tree-width can be found in \cite{Kim22}.

+In this paper we essentially use the modified version of directed tree-width proposed in \cite{JohnsonRobSeyTho01b} with only a insignificant variation in our guarding condition which has no impact on the width of the decomposition but makes the guarding condition symmetric.

+Unlike the original definition of directed tree-width, we will show below that the variant of directed tree-width with empty bags is closed under taking butterfly minors.

-By an \emph{arborescence} we mean a directed graph $R$ such that $R$ has a vertex $r_0$, called the \emph{root} of $R$, with the property that for every vertex $r \in V (R)$ there is a unique directed path from $r_0$ to $r$.
-Thus every arborescence arises from a tree by selecting a root and directing all edges away from the root.
-If $r, r' \in V (R)$ we write $r' > r$ if $r' \not= r$ and there exists a directed path in $R$ with initial vertex $r$ and terminal vertex $r'$.
-If $e \in E(R)$ we write $r' > e$ if either $r' = r$ or $r' > r$, where $r$ is the head of $e$.
+By an \emph{arborescence} we mean a rooted tree in which every edge is oriented away from the root $r_0$, i.e.~an acyclic directed graph $T$ such that $T$ has a vertex $r_0$, called the \emph{root} of $T$, with the property that for every vertex $r \in V (T)$ there is a unique directed path from $r_0$ to $r$.